 This went on for three years.
 I am typically a fan of roller coasters but this was one that I would have liked to get off.
 We cried.
 We searched for answers.
 We wondered why we were infertile when no one else in our family was.
 Had we done something wrong?
 Everyone in our families could have kids so why couldn’t we?

 It was hard to be surrounded with babies and pregnancy announcements in the three years that we waited.
+My struggle with infertility became very lonely.
 The “just relax” and “your time will come” comments which were once meant as comfort became words of hurt.
 We felt isolated as it seemed like everyone but us was able to get pregnant or others had gotten to a point where they didn’t know anything else to say.

 Becoming a parent through the miracle of adoption has been a tremendous blessing.
 Words cannot describe how much I love my daughter and words cannot express the gratitude I have for her birth family who gave us the honor of being her parents.